What Is an Email Header, With Its Purpose and Components

 Headers are the source for differentiating the legitimate and spam emails.
 Mailbox spam filter analyzes the email header to check for authentication status, sender details, email route, etc.

-Such detailed information helps ESPs detect phishing and spam emails and put them in the junk folder.
+Such detailed information helps ESPs detect phishing and spam emails and put them in the spam folder.

 When a user sends an email, it travels through several Mail Transfer Agents (MTAs) before reaching the intended recipient.